gustawL/gustawl.github.io/content/knowledge base/digital garden.md

 ### 5) Productivity, but with real costs

-PKM isn’t free: you spend time writing, cleaning up, and reorganizing notes.
+PKM isn’t free: you spend [[about-time|time]] writing, cleaning up, and reorganizing notes.
 A cost-benefit model for PKM frames the payoff as quicker access to task-specific knowledge, balanced against the effort of capturing and structuring it.
 <br>
 > *reference*:<br>[Cost-benefit analysis for the design of personal knowledge management systems](https://www.researchgate.net/publication/220709540_Cost-Benefit_Analysis_for_the_Design_of_Personal_Knowledge_Management_Systems?utm_source=chatgpt.com)